adap/flower/baselines/FedMLB/README.md

 > :warning:
 Ensure that TensorFlow is configured to use GPUs.

+### Run simulations and reproduce results
+After having generated the setting, simulations can be run.

 #### CIFAR-100
 The default configuration for `FedMLB.main` uses (1.) for CIFAR-100, and can be run with the following: